 The front also sports a zippered pocket, of which you’ll find three more on the back of the vest.
 If you’re heading out for a hike or a trail run, there’s holders for trail poles.
 You’ll also get two bottles with your purchase, which is a nice touch that not every product has.

-It’s cool (in more ways than one), light, super useful, and definitely worthwhile purchasing.
+It’s cool (in more ways than one), light, super useful, and definitely a worthwhile purchase.

 - Impressive pocket storage capacity